Shelbourne F.C.: Stadium

 Aerial view of Tolka Park since redevelopment in 1999.

 In 1989 Shelbourne acquired the lease on Tolka Park from Dublin Corporation.
-Before moving to Drumcondra, Shels had most recently been based in Harold's Cross Stadium from 1982 having also spent the 1975–76 season there, while prior to that they had been housed in Shelbourne Park from 1913 to 1949, for one season (1955-56) Irishtown Stadium and occasionally Dalymount Park (1951-54 and 1974-75).
+Before moving to Drumcondra, Shels had most recently been based in Harold's Cross Stadium from 1982 having also spent the 1975–76 season there, while prior to that they had been housed in Shelbourne Park from 1913 to 1949, for one season (1955–56) Irishtown Stadium and occasionally Dalymount Park (1951–54 and 1974–75).
 Shels had played home games regularly in Tolka during the fifties, sixties, seventies, and early eighties.
 They also played the 1956–57 season at Glenmalure Park.

 The club had initially started out at Havelock Square (behind the modern day Aviva Stadium) before moving to nearby Bath Avenue after just one season.
 In 1904, the club moved to Serpentine Avenue as they entered the Irish League.
 After two seasons the club moved to Sandymount Road where the ground was known as Shelbourne Park before moving to the South Lotts Road Shelbourne Park in 1913.

 Before Tolka Park was home to Shelbourne it housed Drumcondra F.C. from 1924 until 1972 when Drumcondra unexpectedly went out of business, vacating the ground.
 Home Farm were the next tenants in Tolka Park, but the club never drew large crowds.
 When Shelbourne moved into the ground they invested heavily in the stadium, converting it into Ireland's first all-seater stadium and building a new stand behind the Drumcondra end goal in 1999.
 The first-ever League of Ireland match to be broadcast live on TV was a fixture between Shelbourne and Derry City, staged at Tolka Park during the 1996–97 season.

 In 2016, the club announced a future move as co-tenants of Dublin City Council-owned Dalymount Park once redevelopment was completed around 2020.
 In 2021, the redevelopment was planned to conclude by 2025.
 The same year however, a coalition of Shels fans, local residents and political activists launched a Save Tolka Park campaign.

 In May 2024, the council granted the club a 250-year lease on Tolka Park.
 This followed proposals in 2022 for the club to repurchase the ground.
 The lease was officially signed on 4 November 2025.
+In May 2026 it was announced that Shelbourne FC and the Tolka Park Community Hub had been approved for €9.2M in funding from the state's Immigrant Investor Programme (IIP).